Careers by Major - Geography

 - UTM Environment program has excellent links to labour market information for a range of areas

-What's your next step?
 Take a look at our Sample Career Plan to see suggested steps that you can take towards developing your career-work search plan.
 Check our Events Calendar regularly for upcoming career related events (we offer several networking events and panels throughout the year).
-Watch for our Get Experience Fair (held annually in September), the Graduate and Professional School Fair (held annually in late September or early October), and the Summer Job Fair (held annually in January).
+Watch for our Get Experience Fair (held annually in September), the Graduate and Professional School Fair (held annually in late September or early October), and the Get Hired: Summer and Full-Time Job Fair (held annually in January).